mathieudutour/medium-to-own-blog/docs/README.md

    ---
    ```

-4. After the `---`, you can write any markdown.
-5. You can add this file using the editor on GitHub.com which also has a Preview tab.
+4. All contect after the `---` will be treated as your blog content.
+You can edit the content in multiple ways
+   1. Write your natively into markdown.
+   2. Use this medium-like editor [tool](https://ionicabizau.github.io/medium-editor-markdown/example/) to generate markdown for you and then copy/paste the markdown into the file.

 ## Tasks